Monitor device connectivity using Azure CLI

 az iot central device twin show --app-id <app-id> --device-id <device-id>

-If you're a device developer, a suggested next step is to read about Device connectivity in Azure IoT Central.
+A suggested next step is to read about Device connectivity in Azure IoT Central.